A General Existence Theorem for Embedded Minimal Surfaces with Free Boundary: An example

 \section{An example}

 In this section, we discuss the main difficulties in the proof of Theorem 1.1.
-We also give an example which illustrates the need for some technical arguments in this paper to tackle these difficulties.
+We also give an example which illustrates the need for some technical arguments in this paper.

 Our proof of Theorem 1.1 is a modified version of the minimax construction described in \cite{Colding-DeLellis03}.
 Let us first briefly recall the minimax construction for closed (i.e. compact without boundary) manifolds.
-Consider the standard 3-sphere $\mathbb{S}^3$ (with the round metric, for example), and a continuous sweepout $\Gamma=\{\Sigma_t\}_{t \in [0,1]}$ by 2-spheres starting and ending at a point.
+Consider the standard 3-sphere $\mathbb{S}^3$ (with the round metric, for example), and a continuous sweepout $\Gamma=\{\Sigma_t\}_{t \in [0,1]}$ by 2-spheres which degenerate to a point at $t=0$ and $1$.
 Our goal is to minimize the area of the maximal slice by deforming the sweepout using ambient isotopies (which could depend continuously on $t$).
-Suppose a minimizing sweepout exists, then we expect a maximal slice in this sweepout to be a minimal surface (see Fig. 2 in \cite{Colding-DeLellis03}).
+Suppose a minimizing sweepout exists, we expect a maximal slice in this sweepout to be a minimal surface (see Fig. 2 in \cite{Colding-DeLellis03}).
 In practice, the minimum may not be achieved by any sweepout.
 Therefore, we have to take a minimizing sequence $\{\Sigma^n_t\}_n$ of sweepouts, and a min-max sequence of surfaces $\{\Sigma^n_{t_n}\}_n$ which, after passing to a subsequence, converges in some weak sense (as varifolds) to an embedded minimal surface (possibly with multiplicity).
 There are two important points in this construction.
 First, we need to ensure that almost maximal slices are almost stationary (see Fig. 4 in \cite{Colding-DeLellis03}).
 This can be achieved by a ``tightening'' process (section 4 of \cite{Colding-DeLellis03}).
-Second, we want to choose our min-max sequence carefully so that it satisfies the \emph{almost minimizing property} which enables us to prove regularity for the limit surface (section 5-7 of \cite{Colding-DeLellis03}).
+Second, we want to choose our min-max sequence carefully so that it satisfies the \emph{almost minimizing property} which enables us to prove regularity for the limiting surface (sections 5-7 of \cite{Colding-DeLellis03}).